 - Term of the grant and

-grant reporting requirements can be viewed on the department's website.
+For reference, current grant reporting requirements can be viewed at the Department of Finance website.

 Does my proposed project need to utilise the whole budget of $22,000 (inc GST)?